So, you got engaged? Now, how do you insure the ring?

 Based locally in Cork, Keanes Jewellers specialising in high-quality handmade pieces also offers a full valuation service for everything ranging from gold, and diamond rings and certain watch brands.

-Diana O’Mahony Jeweller, located in the centre of Cork city is a small family-run enterprise offering a professional valuation service.
+Diana O’Mahony Jewellery, located in the centre of Cork City is a small family-run enterprise offering a professional valuation service.
 The valuation service is recognised by Irish insurers and covers pieces such as engagement rings, watches and diamonds.

 Jewellery Valuations Ireland is a leading name in the jewellery valuation industry and offers a professional and confidential service for competitive prices not found anywhere else on the market.
 Clients enjoy state-of-the-art service without the hefty price tag.

 Jewellery Valuations Ireland offers an exceptional re-valuation service at a flat rate of just €125.
 Hugely beneficial in the context of insurance is the ‘Bulk Inventory Item’ service provided.
 This enabled clients to bulk value stock starting from just €50.
 This service covers items under €500 only.